 During September '13 dinnertime stopover, watched Michigan play Notre Dame in college football while imbibing two previously untried beers alongside Zuppa di Brew black-shelled mussels (with chorizo sausage, roasted garlic, onions and pilsner) at windowed right corner table.

-Dryer-than-expected Hefeweizen brought lemon-seeded orange rot and compost-wafted spelt graining to scaled back banana-clove-bubblegum tartness, temptingly recalling soured Berliner weiss style by green apple-skewed citric-hopped finish.
+Dryer-than-expected Hefeweizen merged lemon-seeded orange rot and compost-wafted spelt graining with scaled back banana-clove-bubblegum tartness, temptingly recalling soured Berliner weiss style by green apple-skewed citric-hopped finish.

 For dessert, lovely mocha-embittered White Electric Coffee Stout sufficed.
 Its barley-roasted hop char seeped into stove-burnt coffee, espresso, cocoa powder, vanilla bean and charcoal illusions.
 Two years hence, this dark ale was brewed by Larkin under his Revival banner.